-Construction Matter Method of Construction and/or Standard Comment Minimum % of Maximum Dry Density Heavy Clay Silt, Sandy Clay and Gravel - 95% Sands - 100% Routine Testing Routine testing shall be carried out on earthworks at the rate of one test every one metre depth of filling spaced at 30.0m grid points over the area concerned.
+Standard of Compaction The maximum dry density shall be obtained by New Zealand standard compaction at optimum moisture content as detailed in NZS 4402 for the appropriate soils.
+Within the carriageway the criteria for Section 6.3.3, structural design of pavement shall take precedence over standards of compaction given in this clause.
+Minimum % of Maximum Dry Density Heavy Clay Silt, Sandy Clay and Gravel - 95% Sands - 100% Routine Testing Routine testing shall be carried out on earthworks at the rate of one test every one metre depth of filling spaced at 30 metre grid points over the area concerned.
 All tests prior to and during construction including sampling shall be carried out by a certified IANZ soil laboratory.
 Council may carry out further tests at any stage if it considers them necessary.
 The results of these tests shall be supplied to Council within seven days.
 Stability of Embankments Where in the opinion of the Engineering Manager the stability of any embankment as planned is in doubt, a stability analysis of the slope may be required.
-If work is carried out by the developer which indicates instability, remedial measures shall be undertaken at the developer's expense.
+If work is carried out by the developer which instigates instability, remedial measures shall be undertaken at the developer's expense.

-Where the area of fill does not exceed $100.0m^2$ and the depth does not exceed 600mm maximum, the above requirement concerning testing will not be enforced
+Where the area of fill does not exceed 100m2 and the depth does not exceed 600mm maximum, the above requirement concerning testing will not be enforced

-6.4.2 Subgrade Checking
+6.4.2 Sub-grade checking

-The following conditions apply to subgrade checking:
+The following conditions apply to sub-grade checking:

-- a) Where the extent of cut or fill for the project is too great to make subgrade testing feasible at the design stage, it may be done on completion of earthworks when sub-grade levels have been exposed. - b) Even in cases where subgrade has been tested as part of the design its condition shall be reviewed on exposure during construction and pavement thicknesses adjusted accordingly. - c) The results of such testing and/or review along with consequent adjustments to pavement layer thicknesses shall be advised to Council before placing of pavement layers commences.
+- a) Where the extent of cut or fill for the project is too great to make subgrade testing feasible at the design stage, it may be done on completion of earthworks when subgrade levels have been exposed. - b) Even in cases where subgrade has been tested as part of the design its condition shall be reviewed on exposure during construction and pavement thicknesses adjusted accordingly. - c) The results of such testing and/or review along with consequent adjustments to pavement layer thicknesses shall be advised to Council before placing of pavement layers commences.

-6.4.3 Subgrade Drainage
+6.4.3 Sub-grade drainage

-Table 6-7 shall apply to subgrade drainage:
+Table 6.7 shall apply to sub-grade drainage: